 Bishop Howard Tillman has traveled the world preaching the Gospel of Jesus Christ.
-He has served in several local, state and national leadership capacities, shared the stage with some of the nation’s renowned ministers and shattered conventional styles of worship, preaching and leadership.
-Yet with all he has accomplished, Bishop Howard Tillman has remained unassuming and humble.
+He has served in local, state and national leadership capacities and shattered conventional styles of worship, preaching and leadership.
+Yet with all he has accomplished, he has remained unassuming and humble.

-As a native of Springfield, Ohio, Bishop Tillman was raised with a firm foundation in the power of prayer, the application of the Word and serving others.
-These roots proved particularly powerful as they influenced his decision as a teen to formally accepted Jesus Christ as his Lord and Savior; three months later, in January 1967, he was endued with power from the baptism of the Holy Spirit.
+A native of Springfield, Ohio, Bishop Tillman was raised to believe in the power of prayer, the application of the Word, and serving others.
+These roots influenced his decision as a teen to formally accepted Jesus Christ as his Lord and Savior; three months later, in January 1967, he was baptized with the Holy Spirit.

 Bishop Tillman’s life journey is bursting with numerous faith steps.
-One of his first (and perhaps most significant) faith step occurred in 1978 when God directed him to leave his managerial position at a local financial institution and forge ahead as founder, president and chief evangelist of The End-Time Revival Evangelistic Crusade (TETREC).
-The crusades, led by Bishop Tillman, and the choir that was birthed from the organization became nationally known; the choir recorded three live albums during its tenure.
-Bishop Tillman traveled on crusades throughout the United States, Europe, and the Caribbean and helped establish new churches in Montgomery, Alabama; Chattanooga, Tennessee; Albany, New York; Greenwood, Mississippi; and Wilmington, Delaware.
-During this period he served in several capacities as a prominent and influential leader in the Pentecostal Assemblies of the World, Inc. They are namely, Youth President of the Southern Ohio District Council Young People’s Union (1972 – 1974); Coordinator for the International Pentecostal Young People’s Union Convention (1974 - 1976); Vice President and President of the Ohio District Council Youth Department (1973 – 1975 and 1975 – 1977, respectively); Vice President and President of the International Pentecostal Young People’s Union (1976 – 1982 and 1982 – 1988, respectively).
+One of his first occurred in 1978 when God directed him to leave his managerial position at a local financial institution and forge ahead as founder, president and chief evangelist of The End-Time Revival Evangelistic Crusade (TETREC).
+The crusades, led by Bishop Tillman, and the choir that was birthed from the organization became nationally known; the choir recorded three live albums.

-Another faith step prompted the birth of New Covenant Believers’ Church, Inc. Bishop Tillman was preparing to minister in Birmingham, AL in 1989 when he saw a vision.
-Upon his return home that same evening, Bishop Tillman accepted the call to the pastorate.
-New Covenant Believers’ Church (NCBC) held its first service on Nov.
+Another faith step prompted the birth of New Covenant Believers’ Church, Inc (NCBC).
+The ministry held its first service on Nov.
 5, 1989 at the King Arts Complex.
-Within five years, the ministry had outgrown the facility, purchased more than 40 acres of prime real estate and built its current sanctuary -- phase one of an ongoing building project.
-In 1999, the ministry completed phase two by erecting the Focus Center, a 52,000 square foot building that houses an early childhood learning center, fitness center, fully equipped kitchen, classrooms and expansive administrative offices.
-The Focus Center further cultivates Bishop Tillman’s vision to reach outside the church walls to impact the lives of individuals in all walks of life in the surrounding community.
+Within five years, the church had outgrown the facility, purchased more than 40 acres of land and built its current sanctuary.
+In 1999, the ministry erected the Focus Center, a 52,000 sq. ft. building that houses an early childhood learning center, a fitness center, fully equipped kitchen, classrooms and administrative offices.

-The New Covenant Believers’ Church mission is “Bringing Live Into Focus with the Word to Serve.” ™ The ministry’s vision is to create disciples who understand that serving others through acts of kindness and love will compel others to Christ.
-NCBC is a ministry that believes strongly in ministering to the entire person – body, soul and spirit.
-As a result the ministry continually creates and promotes programs and events like its annual Healing a Generation Conference that educate, empower and inform in arenas like health, finances and family wellness.
-In 2001, NCBC Human Services Corporation, a 501(c)(3) organization, was created as a subsidiary company of NCBC to provide mentoring, fitness programming, early childhood education, and other community outreach avenues to the greater Columbus area.
+The New Covenant Believers’ Church mission is “Bringing Live Into Focus with the Word to Serve.” ™ The ministry desires to create disciples who understand that serving others through acts of kindness and love will compel others to Christ.
+Bishop strongly believes in holistic ministry; out of this belief NCBC Human Services Corporation, a 501(c)(3) organization, was created to promote and provide health/wellness and fitness programming, early childhood education, and other community outreach partnerships.